Have you added any interest, fees or charges to this account?

 What happens if I do nothing and ignore your communications?

 Unfortunately your debt with Lantern will not simply go away.
 If we are unable to contact you and agree an affordable repayment plan, we will have to evaluate the next course of action for your account.
 This may include assigning your debt to one of our debt recovery partners or to our solicitors to assess potential legal action.

 What is a Credit Report?

 Credit Reference Agencies (CRA) collect information from public records and companies that you are linked to, this can include banks, loans, utilities and mobile phone companies.
 They securely hold this data and put it into your credit report which calculates a credit score.
-This is accessed by authorised businesses for things such as credit, job applications, landlords, or even new mobile phone contracts.
+This is accessed by authorised businesses for things such as credit, job applications, landlords, and mobile phone contracts

 Who do Lantern share my information with?

 Lantern register with Experian, Equifax and Transunion.
 Not all companies use all three and it’s important that you check your credit file and score regularly.
 You can do this by using free online services like ClearScore, Credit Karma or MSE Credit Club, each one of these will give you access to your report for each CRA.

 How can I improve my credit report and score?

 Managing all your credit accounts will show you’re in control of your financial situation.
 To ‘tidy up’ your credit score, making payments to clear any unpaid defaults can look favourable to lenders.
 Starting to make payments will also prevent any further action which can include your account being referred to debt collection agencies, reconnection services or court action.